We all know that York has a wide appeal for residents and visitors but are these appeals really necessary?

 Thirsk is a fine old fashioned market town in North Yorkshire with market days on Mondays and Saturdays.

-- Thirsk is nationally famous for its race course, make a note of Ladies day September 4th 2010.
+Thirsk is nationally famous for its race course, make a note of Ladies day in September

 Leeds born and educated, up to a point, Barry Cryer’s book now called The Chronicles of Hernia is a newly packaged comedy classic, first published in 1998 under the title ‘You Won’t Believe This But….’
 Purchase from Amazon here

-Barry will be 75 this month and so I have picked out one or two lines with an ageist theme
+Barry will be 81 this next month and so I have picked out one or two lines with an ageist theme

 “Stannah have got a new, faster stairlift.
 It gets you up the stairs before you’ve forgotten why you went.”